Trip Highlights of Mera Peak Climbing

 Trip extension

 We have yet to include them in your package cost.
 You can arrange these activities with us at a reasonable discounted price.
 If you need hotel or flight ticket services after the trek, we can place them at a reasonable cost.
 You can also tour Kathmandu city or join a 1-hour scenic flight over Mount Everest.
-Furthermore, we are also offering Tibet and Bhutan tours.
+Furthermore, we also offer Tibet and Bhutan tours.

 Weather and temperature conditions of Mera Peak climbing